-- Are systems in place to ensure that the school will protect the rights of students with disabilities in disciplinary actions and proceeding? - Does the design team's proposed policy incorporate the CPS "Procedural Manual: Guidance on Providing Special Education and Related Services to Students with Disabilities Pursuant to the Individuals with Disabilities Education Act." - Does the school's discipline plan present a clear and fair system that complies with students' due process rights?
+- Are systems in place to ensure that the school will protect the rights of students with disabilities in disciplinary actions and proceeding? - Does the school's discipline plan present a clear and fair system that complies with students' due process rights? - Does the discipline policy have a schedule for communication to parents/students that is timely and allows for due process by providing sufficient notice? - Are there systems in place to ensure that behavior policies are equitable and that no student subgroups are disproportionally impacted by behavior policies? - Are the expectations and roles for school leaders and staff in implementing the behavior policies clearly articulated? - How will expectations for behavior be clearly communicated to and modeled by teachers to help norm the implementation of consequences, positive behavioral interventions, and supports? - Is the school's system of incremental consequences strength-based? - Are discipline policies and practices designed to teach appropriate behaviors, restore relationships, and repair harm?

-- Does the discipline policy have a schedule for communication to parents/students that is timely and allows for due process by providing sufficient notice? - Are there systems in place to ensure that behavior policies are equitable and that no student subgroups are disproportionally impacted by behavior policies? - Are the expectations and roles for school leaders and staff in implementing the behavior policies clearly articulated? - How will expectations for behavior be clearly communicated to and modeled by teachers to help norm the implementation of consequences, positive behavioral interventions, and supports? - Is the school's system of incremental consequences strength-based? - Are discipline policies and practices designed to teach appropriate behaviors, restore relationships, and repair harm? - Do disciplinary procedures address the cause of misbehavior?
+Do disciplinary procedures address the cause of misbehavior?